 ABOUT

-YELLOW DOG MUSIC, founded in 1990 and originally situated in Midtown Leaside’s neighbourhood, is now a completely online studio!
-Yellow Dog invites students of all ages, from preschoolers to seniors to experience “downtown-style” inventive instruction from working performing/recording artists.
-Lessons are custom-designed to suit each student’s passions, abilities and natural learning pathways.
-Besides learning to play and read music, students get access to an exciting opportunity: the chance to document and share audio/video performances of their work, whether rock, pop, jazz, blues, hip hop, classical or show tunes.
+YELLOW DOG MUSIC, founded in 1990 and originally situated in Midtown Leaside’s neighbourhood, transitioned in 2020 to being a strictly online studio!.
+Yellow Dog invited students of all ages, from preschoolers to seniors to experience “downtown-style” inventive instruction from working performing/recording artists.
+Lessons were custom-designed to suit each student’s passions, abilities and natural learning pathways.
+Besides learning to play and read music, students had access to an exciting opportunity: the chance to document and share audio/video performances of their work, whether rock, pop, jazz, blues, hip hop, classical or show tunes.

-– are not inclined to the traditional, conservatory-style lessons
+– were not inclined to the traditional, conservatory-style lessons

-– want the option of learning by ear
+– wanted the option of learning by ear

-– learn differently and do best with attuned, supportive teachers
+– learned differently and do best with attuned, supportive teachers

-– have an artistic bent that needs nurturing to express creative musicality
+– had an artistic bent that needs nurturing to express creative musicality

-– are teens or young adults eager to collaborate with cool, gigging musicians/composers
+– were teens or young adults eager to collaborate with cool, gigging musicians/composers

-– are seniors looking to reignite musical interests or kickstart a new passion
+– were seniors looking to reignite musical interests or kickstart a new passion

-– are busy adults seeking regular or occasional de-stressing jam sessions
+– were busy adults seeking regular or occasional de-stressing jam sessions

-– are preschoolers keen about music and looking for one-on-one creative instruction
+– were preschoolers keen about music and looking for one-on-one creative instruction

 When Katrina Anderson, a Winnipeg native, moved to Toronto in 1983 to attend York University for her BFA in music (majoring in improvisation), her professor, Casey Sokol, gave her imagination permission to command centre stage—exactly as she’d hoped he would.
 In fact, Sokol was the sole reason Katrina transferred to York from Brandon University’s classical performance program, a creativity-stifling mismatch for her.
 The switch came about after a Brandon prof introduced Katrina to John Cage’s modern music.
 When the prof saw her interest ignite, he was adamant: “You must study with Casey Sokol, who, so far, is the only University professor in Canada who is offering a program specifically for free improvisation.”